 Stage 01: Creative Therapy

-Our staff are qualified play therapists, art therapists, music therapists or creative counselors who offer the opportunity to work through difficulties with the use of play and creative tools.
+Our staff are qualified play therapists, art therapists, music therapists or creative counsellors who offer the opportunity to work through difficulties with the use of play and creative tools.
 We also have team who are therapeutic play workers and therapeutic mentors to support our longer term clients.

 Stage 02: Confidence/Activity Groups